Team Jarrott -

 Brooklands track, Sunday 2ndJune 2019

-The event will be supported by Classic and Sports Carmagazine.
-One of their journalists will be taught how to ride a De Dion Bouton Victorian tricycle in the morning session, and join in the races in the afternoon.
+The event was sponsored by Classic and Sports Car magazine One of their journalists, Greg MacLeman, was taught how to ride a De Dion Bouton Victorian tricycle in the morning session, and join in the races in the afternoon.
+A five page article then appeared in the August 2019 edition of Classic and Sports Car magazine.

-Additionally, Club members will bring a range of pre WW2 motor cars for display in front of the clubhouse, and demonstrations on the circuit, thus making this event a true pageant of early motoring.
-All makes are invited to attend, up to 1939.
+Additionally, Club members brought a range of early motor cars for display in front of the clubhouse, and demonstrations on the circuit, thus making this event a true pageant of early motoring.

 Support the oldest motor racing team in the world!